 Those who saw Hannah Agwunobi compete in the inaugural George Nethercutt Foundation Civics Tournament last year, saw a fourth grade competitor who brought a sense of drive and confidence to the stage and left a civics champion!
 Hannah was awarded a $1,500 scholarship and the promise of a day spent with former U.S. Congressman George Nethercutt.
-On Wednesday (Feb.
-25th), Hannah, an aspiring engineer, learned about county government while taking a tour of the historic Courthouse building with County Commissioner Shelly O'Quinn.
+Hannah, an aspiring engineer, learned more about county government while taking a tour of the historic Courthouse building with County Commissioner Shelly O'Quinn.

 (Pictured left to right - Mrs. Agwunobi, County Commissioner Shelly O'Quinn, Facilities Director Ron Oscarson, Hannah Agwunobi, former 5th Dist.
 Congressman George Nethercutt.)